morrownr/88x2bu/README.md

 I have included a file called `88x2bu.conf` that will be installed in `/etc/modeprob.d` by default.

+To make changes regarding USB 3 support, you will need to edit this file with a text editor.
+The options are as follows:

+ 0: no switch
+ 1: switch from usb2.0 to usb 3.0
+ 2: switch from usb3.0 to usb 2.0

-`88x2bu.conf` passes a parameter to the driver during boot that turns USB 3 mode on.
-The difference in performance can be large as can be seen in the data from the tests that I have conducted:
+USB 3 support is off by default as there can be problems with older USB 3 ports but it is easy to turn USB 3 support on and the difference in performance can be large as can be seen in the data from the tests that I have conducted:

 ```
-88x2bu without `88x2bu.conf` and driver v 5.8.7.2
+Without USB 3 support turned on and driver v5.8.7.2
  (average Bitrate = 255 Mbits/sec)

 Transfer     Bitrate